dataviz-sp18/fp-lucia-jessica/README.md

 # Final Project by Lucia Delgado and Jessica Jiang

-Our project is a flexdashboard.
+Our project is an interactive visulization of obesity issue in Mexico in R flexdashboard.

-We are having trouble publishing  leaflet maps and shiny apps in the same dashboard, so our project is currently hosted in different links:
+We have been working on improving our visualization based on feedbacks provided by Evelyn and the linkes to the updated version are below:

 Shiny Apps
 https://jessicayeyuanjiang.shinyapps.io/FinalProject_v3/